 [I now have a video-tutorial for the 7-loop square braid.]

-re request that I describe the braids in the header image:
+Header photo braids: (re Carol’s request that I describe the braids in the header photo at the top of the blog)

 Left to right:

-1. double-tubular (‘couvert’) braid in plain/ tabby weave, thicker cotton yarn.
+1. double-tubular (‘couvert’) braid in plain/ tabby weave, thicker cotton yarn, probably 15 loops.
 Double-tubular braids have an inner braided tube surrounded by an outer braided tube.
-The inner tube’s colors can remain hidden and then “pop out” when the braider decides to switch the inner and outer threads.
-Here, one braided tube is black and white and the other tube is reds and oranges.
-I learned how to make double-tubular braids from Masako Kinoshita’s description on her L-MBRIC site—see #2 here (in LMBRIC issue 2).
-I then applied that principle to these 2-layer plain weave braids that I make with my own original method.
-Double-tubular braids are covered in detail in OEPBforLB.
+The inner and outer tubes are braided simultaneously – one formed by the upper shanks of all the loops; the other formed by the lower shanks of all the loops.
+If you use bicolor loops, the two braided tubes can be of different colors, in which case you can turn the loops whenever you want to switch the inner and outer colors.
+In the leftmost braid, one braided tube is black and white and the other is reds and oranges.
+I learned how to make double-tubular twill braids from Masako Kinoshita’s description on her L-MBRIC site—see #2 here.
+Later I applied that tube-within-a-tube idea to these plain-weave braids that I make with my own “too-many-loops” method.
+Double-tubular braids are covered in much technical detail in OEPBforLB.
+Here’s a link to Cindy Myers’ online directions for one double-tubuler braid (note: she calls them couvert/ couerte braids, which is what they were called in old loop braiding manuscripts).
+Her index includes directions for many of these braids.
+All or most of them require two people braiding together.

 2. plain weave, braided as a doubleweave that opens to be flat.
-I came up with the loop braiding method for all these various 2-layer plain weave braids on my own.
+I came up with the plain-weave loop braiding method for these “too-many-loops” braids on my own (braids 1-4, 9, 12, 13).
 (It may not be the most efficient method!)
-15 loops
+15 loops.

 6. My 16-loop version of the 12-loop “Lace Vice of 3 colors” from the Serene manuscript.
-See L-MBRIC issue 12, near bottom of page for photo and link to Joy Boutrup’s instructions for the original 12-loop, 2-person braid—this is where I learned it.
+(See L-MBRIC issue 12, near bottom of page for photo and link to Joy Boutrup’s instructions for the original 12-loop braid—this is where I learned it.
+The 12-loop Lace Vice was made by two braiders co-operating, each holding 6 loops.)

 7. Double Grene Dorge (double Barleycorn) braid , 15th C. 12 loops.
-See fingerloop.org’s instructions for two braiders.
+See fingerloop.org’s instructions (for two braiders working in co-operation on one braid).

 8. Katheren Wheel, 15th C. 15 loops.
-This was traditionally made by three braiders working together, each one making a 5-loop braid (two making “divided” square braid moves, and one making “flat” square braid moves.
-The lacy “holes” occur where 2 of the braiders do not connect their braids together.
+This was traditionally made by three braiders working together side-by-side and exchanging loops to connect their braids.
+Each braider does the moves of a 5-loop braid–two consistently making “divided” square braid moves, and a braider on one end consistently making “flat” square braid moves, just as in braid #5.
+The lacy “holes” occur when 2 of the braiders stop connecting their braids for a few cycles in a row.

-10. Lace Dawns, 15th C. 8 loops (wool) Link goes to my tutorial for this braid.
+10. Lace Dawns, 15th C. 8 loops (wool) Link goes to my tutorial for this braid, which teaches my “thumbs” method for making this braid with fewer moves than the traditional method.
+Click here for Cindy Myers’ description of the traditional method.

-11. Original structure, Unorthodox braid (a type of braid where the taken loop only goes through some of the loops—goes over and/or under the others).
+11. Original method, Unorthodox braid (a type of braid where the taken loop only goes through some of the loops—goes over and/or under the others).
 11 loops.

 15. Spiral braid, called “lace bend round” in the 15th C. (a ‘lace’ meant a ‘braid’ then, as in “shoelace”).
-Variegated silk and thinner linen.
+Variegated silk yarn and thinner purple linen.
 8 loops.

 16. Square braid, 21 feet long (6.5m).
 7 loops